-- (a) Rules that regulate construction and operation of structures in the coastal marine area. - (b) Rules that regulate amenity effects of the use of craft. - (c) Rules that regulate disturbance or damage to animal or plant habitats by the use of craft. - (d) Rules that regulate the use of coastal marine space for aircraft takeoffs and landings. - (e) Navigation Safety Bylaw provisions that regulate the speed of craft. - (f) Navigation Safety Bylaw provisions that reserve space in certain locations for particular uses of craft, or other mobile activities on the surface of coastal waters, including anchorages, access lanes, swimming, water-skiing, windsurfing, or jet-skiing, for commercial, recreational, or any other purpose; or that prohibit activities in certain locations. - (fa) Bylaw provisions which manage the allocation of space and use of moorings within Mooring Areas. - (g) Navigation Safety Bylaw provisions that allow occupation and use of areas by craft for special occasions such as regattas or races. - (h) Navigation Safety Bylaw provisions that require craft or structures to be adequately lit. - (i) Navigation Safety Bylaw provisions that require commercial uses of craft to be licensed in relation to: - (i) the seaworthiness of the craft; - (ii) the competence of the operator; and - (iii) the safety of the commercial operation.
+- (a) Rules that regulate construction and operation of structures in the coastal marine area. - (b) Rules that regulate amenity effects of the use of craft. - (c) Rules that regulate disturbance or damage to animal or plant habitats by the use of craft. - (d) Rules that regulate the use of coastal marine space for aircraft takeoffs and landings. - (e) Navigation Safety Bylaw provisions that regulate the speed of craft. - (f) Navigation Safety Bylaw provisions that reserve space in certain locations for particular uses of craft, or other mobile activities on the surface of coastal waters, including anchorages, access lanes, swimming, water-skiing, windsurfing, or jetskiing, for commercial, recreational, or any other purpose; or that prohibit activities in certain locations. - (fa) Bylaw provisions which manage the allocation of space, design and use of moorings within Mooring Areas. - (g) Navigation Safety Bylaw provisions that allow occupation and use of areas by craft for special occasions such as regattas or races. - (h) Navigation Safety Bylaw provisions that require craft or structures to be adequately lit. - (i) Navigation Safety Bylaw provisions that require commercial uses of craft to be licensed in relation to: - (i) the seaworthiness of the craft; - (ii) the competence of the operator; and - (iii) the safety of the commercial operation. - (j) Periodic surveys of Mooring Areas be undertaken for marine pests in conjunction with the Top of the South Biosecurity Partnership.